Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock. From 1951, it's The African Queen.

 would his studio be interested in buying The African Queen.

-So not even the inclusion of Bette Davis—one of the biggest stars of the era—could make purchasing The African Queen screen rights worth it.
-That really says something about how truly terrible everyone thought The African Queen was.
+Not even the inclusion of Bette Davis—one of the era’s biggest stars—could make purchasing The African Queen screen rights worth it.
+It’s telling of how hopeless Hollywood’s power players found the story.

 Huston, Speigel, and Horizon Pictures

 “Well, I read it.
 And it really made me sit up and take notice.
-Great part for me—Rosie…but…Who’s going to play what’s his—yes—Charlier Allnut?”
+Great part for me—Rosie…but…Who’s going to play what’s his—yes—Charlie Allnut?”

 Speigel and Kate both agreed that Humphrey Bogart was the ideal choice for Charlie Allnut.
 Using the prospect of working with Kate as bate, director John Huston set out to convince Bogie to accept the role.